Churk

 Churk Ghurma is a town and a nagar panchayat in Sonbhadra district in the state of Uttar Pradesh, India.
 The town is famous for a cement factory which was previously owned by state government.
-Later, the factory was sold to Jaypee Cements.
+Later, the factory was sold to Jaypee Group and then to the Dalmia Group after the Jaypee Group's insolvency.

 Demographics

 As of 2001 India census, Churk Ghurma had a population of 8,685.
 Males constitute 53% of the population and females 47%.
 Churk Ghurma has an average literacy rate of 70%, higher than the national average of 59.5%: male literacy is 79% and, female literacy is 61%.
 In Churk Ghurma, 14% of the population is under 6 years of age.